 Scout for your first hunt

-Elks have a definitive pattern of moving for walking, feeding, and sleeping; usually, it’s between the south and the north.
+Elks have a definitive pattern of walking, feeding, and sleeping; usually, it’s between the south and the north.
 If you want a successful hunt from your first adventure, you must learn to scout for elks and know how they move.
-They usually search for food at the southern ridges and head for the northern woods where they rest in the dark.
-You can find maps where the elks usually move along; the maps will help you understand the nature of the movement.
+They usually search for food at the southern ridges and head for the northern woods, resting in the dark.
+You can find maps where the elks usually move along; the maps will help you understand the movement’s nature.
 A pair of good binoculars also can help you scout for the best leads of the elks around you if you’re on high ground.
-You can follow their droppings and footprints to know the way they have traveled and how many of them were there.
+You can follow their droppings and footprints to know how they have traveled and how many of them were there.

 Choose your hunter bow or rifle wisely